mikegleen/modes/doc/source/configuration.rst

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document is the :ref:`cmd` statement, which controls the function of the document.
-Commands can be column-related or control commands which determine which objects are processed.
-There is also a :ref:`cmd_global` command.

 When creating a CSV file, by default the first column is the serial number (accession number) of the object affected.
 This can be suppressed using the